kaleenaso/CS3-4th-quarter-project/README.md

 We mainly wanted something sci-fi or post-apocalyptic themed set on the grounds of PSHS-MC, incorporating our passion and common interest in STEM with a sci-fi setting.
 We brainstormed for a plot until we arrived at time-traveling, and eventually came to the idea of sending messages calling to help the Earth would be the main objective of the characters.
 This is applicable in today’s society as warnings from scientists help shape our future.
 As future women in STEM, we felt that trust in science and data is a relevant topic that would fit well for our project, as well as implement a fun and engaging game centered around time travel.

 ## Plot Summary

+## Data Processing

 ## Planned Pages
 ### /
 This is the home page.
 Here, the user has the option to continue their previous game or start a new one.
 The user will also have access to the **Learn More** page and the game gallery

 ### /intro
 This is the game's starting page.
-Here, the user will enter their engineer profile, including one's name and Engineering major (choices: Software, Mechanical, Chemical).
+Here, the user will enter their engineer profile, including one's name, Engineering major (choices: Software, Mechanical, Chemical), and other information.
 They will also be informed about the game mechanics as well as a short description of what's to come.

 ### /game
 This is the main page where the game occurs.
 It is where the user will answer questions, make choices, and find the reactivation key around the school.
 JavaScript will be used to dynamically update the webpage based on the user answers.

 ### /results
-This is the end of the game where the user will be shown their fate, whether they success or fail the mission from the choices they've made.
-From their choices, this page will showcases all possible paths one could've made for the different outcomes.
-This will contain a button that gives users the option to see how much their choices differed from others that have played the game.
-Said button redirects the user to /statistics.
+This is the end of the game where the user will be shown their filled out profile and the results of the mission–whether they success or fail the mission from the choices they've made.
+From their choices, this page will showcase all possible paths one could've made for the different outcomes and outlines the one chosen by the user.

-### /statistics
-Here, the user will see a summary of answers and how much of those who played matched his choices.
-On the case of quiz quiestions, the users are given access to check the percentage of players who got said questions right or wrong.
+Additionally, this will contain a button that gives users the option to see how much their choices differed from others that have played the game.
+Said button will reveal a summary of the user's answers and how much of those who played matched their choices.
+On the case of quiz quiestions, the users are given access to check the percentage of players who got certain questions right or wrong.

 ### /learn-more
 As this topic tackles the importance of trusting the science as well as watching out for global warming, the group has decided to add a page that provides the user with resources they can check out to learn more about an ever growing problem.